-The Fund also grew in size from £16 million at the start of 2013 to £48 million by the end of the year.
+The Fund has also grown in assets under management from £16 million at the start of 2013 to £48 million by the end of the year.

 It is also worth noting that the performance of the Fund has been achieved with a level of volatility that is lower than both the Index and the sector.
-The volatility of the Fund over the last three years has been 11.8% while the average fund in the sector has had a volatility of 12.2%, with the Index at 14.2%.
+The volatility of the Fund over the last three years has been 11.8% while the average fund in the sector has had a volatility of 12.8%, with the Index at 14.4%.